zafariabbas68/zafariabbas68/README.md

 ---

-## 📝 License & Usage
+## 📝 **License**

-All projects in this portfolio are open-source under their respective licenses (primarily MIT or GPL).
-Feel free to fork, star, and use them in your own work.
-Attribution is appreciated but not required.
+All projects are open-source under MIT or GPL licenses unless otherwise specified.

 ---

 <div align="center">

 **⭐ Star this repository if you find my work valuable!**

+---

 *Built with ❤️ for Earth Observation and Geospatial Intelligence*